Download Our Summer Menu Collection

 Fondation Vasarely

-Highly visible from the Autoroute A8 the Fondation Vasarely is a contemporary glass structure with black and white cubes.
+Highly visible from the Autoroute A8, the Fondation Vasarely is a contemporary glass structure with black-and-white cubes.
 The building sits on a rise on the outer edge of Aix-en-Provence.
-Designed by the artist himself the gallery space was inaugurated in 1976.
-Sadly, due to lack of funds, capital building improvements such as temperature controls and roof repairs were delayed for many years.
-In recent years the Fondation Vasarely had an infusion of funds for much-needed building infrastructure.
+Designed by the artist himself, the gallery space was inaugurated in 1976.
+Sadly, capital building improvements such as temperature controls and roof repairs were delayed for many years due to a lack of funds.
+In recent years, the Fondation Vasarely has had an infusion of funds for much-needed building infrastructure.

-There are 42 monumental works of Victor Vasarely on display, along with some smaller installations.
 The Fondation is well worth a visit.
+Its 42 monumental works of Victor Vasarely are on display, along with some smaller installations.

 Fondation Vasarely Aix-en-Provence Art